JerryI/wljs-docs/docs/frontend/Advanced/Dynamics/Offloading calculations.md

 ]
 ```

-Here we used [`LeakyModule`](frontend/Reference/Misc/Language.md#`LeakyModule`), which is just a regular `Module`, but with a disabled garbage collector.
+Here, we used [`LeakyModule`](frontend/Reference/Misc/Language.md#`LeakyModule`), which is just a regular `Module` but with the garbage collector disabled.

-Now lets us draw
+Now, let us draw:

 ```mathematica
 curve[{0.2,0.2}, {0.3,0.5}, {0.6,0.1}] // Graphics
 ```

 ![](./../../../Curves%20video%20to%20gif.gif)

-### A side note
+### A Side Note
-Computations on the frontend side does not cost much.
-Since everything happens within a browser.
-One can put many more curves and it would still work perfectly, since all of them are recalculated independently and bounded to __3 symbols__ only
+Frontend computations do not cost much since everything happens within a browser.
+One can add many more curves, and they will still work perfectly, as all of them are recalculated independently and bound to only __3 symbols__.

 ![](./../../../Many_many.svg)